gustavogeraldelli/math-judge-api/README.md

 # Math Judge API
 ## Overview
-The API was designed to be a complete and efficient solution for mathematical challenge platforms, offering:
+The API was designed to be a complete and efficient solution for mathematical problem platforms, offering:

 - User registration and authentication with JWT tokens
-- Challenge management, including creation, updating, and deletion
+- Problem management, including creation, updating, and deletion
-- Test case management for each challenge
+- Test case management for each problem
 - Solution submission and automatic evaluation
 - Role-based access control for administrative endpoints